awk Programs

 (see section Noting Data File Boundaries).

-that processes the command line arguments with getopt
+that processes the command line arguments with getopt.
+The `-i'

 (see section Built-in Variables).